PLP-MERN-Stack-Development/week-4-mern-integration-assignment-solomon-mash/README.md

 #### By default, uses multer to store images in /uploads

-🙌 Contributing
+# 🙌 Contributing

-- welcome!
-To contribute:
+- You are welcomed To contribute:

 - Fork the repo